wilsomm3/wilsomm3.github.io/_pages/about.md

 ## Education

-I am pursuing a degree in biomedical engineering where she will have gained skills in management, manufacturing, and programming due to intentional additions to my course curriculum.
+I am pursuing a degree in biomedical engineering where I will have gained skills in management, manufacturing, and programming due to intentional additions to my course curriculum.

 * Vanderbilt University
   * BE Biomedical Engineering (May 2025)